xoofx/dotnet-releaser/doc/readme.md

 In order to use `dotnet-releaser` on your GitHub CI, you need:

+1. Checkout your repository with the correct settings with [actions/checkout](https://github.com/actions/checkout)
+   - Verify that you are using `v2` and by setting the property `fetch-depth: 0` to get all previous tags.
+See example below.
-1. To install `dotnet 6.0`
+2. To install `dotnet 6.0`
-2. To install the global tool `dotnet-releaser`
+3. To install the global tool `dotnet-releaser`
   ```sh
   dotnet tool install --global dotnet-releaser
   ```
-3. To run the dotnet-releaser command assuming that you have added all the secret tokens to your GitHub repository
+4. To run the dotnet-releaser command assuming that you have added all the secret tokens to your GitHub repository
   ```sh
   dotnet-releaser run --nuget-token ${{secrets.NUGET_TOKEN}} --github-token ${{secrets.GITHUB_TOKEN}} src/dotnet-releaser.toml
   ```